Vrilliant/LCARS-For-Wordpress/README.md

 LCARS (Library Computer Access/Retrieval System) for Wordpress

-Greetings, I'm Dr Brian Scott Gregory, lover of Science Fiction and Fantasy, coder, hacker, and generally out for a good time - and clearly a proponent of the Star Trek Universe.
+Greetings, I'm DrBrian Scott Gregory, lover of Science Fiction and Fantasy, coder, hacker, and generally out for a good time - and clearly a proponent of the Star Trek Universe.

 CBS has infamously made programmer's lives difficult when it comes to creating revenue based on Intellectual Property of the Star Trek franchise - and the LCARS system as a whole.
 They would like to think they own absolutely everything contained within the series.
 If they had their way, they'd be representing the Borg and claim the human image is theirs too, and we shouldn't be allowed to have it and it's their property.

-Interestingly enough, there's actually a couple legal loopholes aroundthis, which I'm exploiting one of them by delivering the source code to you, publicly.

 So here's the legal scoop if you want to do work on your own LCARS or Star Trek themed variations and legally snub the 'cease and desist' by shitcanning those threats: